IQSS/dss-rbuild/docs/IDEs.md

 ### Why use RStudio?

-RStudio integrates documentation, makes graphics more accessible, and also combines beautifully with devtools to make it easy to write packages.
-We'll look at two concrete examples: initializing and setting up RStudio
+RStudio integrates documentation, makes graphics more accessible, and also combines beautifully with `devtools` and `usethis` to make it easy to write packages.
+We'll walk through how to set up RStudio, and then look at two concrete examples: initializing and building R packages.

 #### Setting up R

 Presumably you've already been working with R, but you should make sure you have a recent enough version of R intalled.
 To do so, type `R.Version()` into the editor you've been working with previously.
-It should return an output titled "$version.string$", for example:
+It should return an output titled `version.string`, for example:

 ```r
 R.Version()